Discord-Oxygen/Discord-ExpireBot/README.md

 # Dev Branch
-**DO NOT USE THIS BRANCH** its only for testing things out.
-It doesn't work, I just put some Code snippets and drafts here so I don't forget them.
-This isn't a working source code.
-It could harm your Server!!!
+**DO NOT** USE THIS BRANCH FOR PRODUCTION, its only for testing.
+This code didn't got tested and can also have a plenty of bugs.
+Its a work-in-progress.
+If things break, its not my fault :D. But of course you can (and also should) report bugs and give feedback.
+If enough people doesn't have problems with this I'll eventually do a pull request to main

 # Discord-ExpireBot